 Minimizes Urinary Tract Infections

-This is the percent of residents who sustained a urinary tract infection.
-These infections are associated with poorer hygiene.
+This indicates the percentage of patients that sustained a urinary tract infection.
+These infections are linked to poor hygiene.

 Appropriately Uses Anti-Psychotic Medication

-This tells you the percentage of residents who were prescribed antipsychotic medications.
-These medications are used to treat several conditions, including Alzheimer's or other dementias.
+This tells you the percent of residents who were given antipsychotic medications.
+These medications are sometimes used for a variety of medical conditions, including cognitive disorders.

 Appropriately Uses Anti-Anxiety Medication